 No credit card, no spending, right?
 Your willpower may not be strong enough to overcome retailers' million dollar marketing tactics.
 Carry your credit card only when you're shopping for a specific purpose — buying groceries (with a list) or purchasing a new appliance.
 Otherwise, you risk using your credit card to fund unplanned purchases.

 If you're prone to credit card overspending, you have to take control of the situation.
 Put your credit cards away until you could become more disciplined with your credit card spending.
-This is the best thing to do to protect your credit and your finances period forcing yourself to use only cash and debit cards will help you avoid the problems that come from overspending with credit.
+Some credit cards have a freeze/unfreeze option that allows you to temporarily lock your credit card so it can't be used.
+Preventing yourself from using your credit card helps protect your credit and your finances period forcing yourself to use only cash and debit cards will help you avoid the problems that come from overspending with credit.